 ENERGY CONSUMPTION AND THE ELECTRICITY GRID

 Modernizing the electric grid to incorporate renewable energy while maintaining reliability is key to societal sustainability.
 Dr. Christine Horne is working on an NSF-funded project to assess the implications of increased dependence on Information and Communication Technology for the resilience of the electric grid.
-Further, Dr. Christine Horne and Dr. Emily Kennedy are collaborating with WSU engineers and computer scientists to identify factors that motivate consumer engagement with the energy delivery system.
+Further, Dr. Christine Horne is collaborating with WSU engineers and computer scientists to identify factors that motivate consumer engagement with the energy delivery system.

 Brice Darras, PhD Dissertation: Unequal Resilience: Failures of the Electric Grid across Sociodemographic Space

 Lauren Scott, PhD Dissertation: Resilience of the Electric Grid: The Implications of Getting “Smarter”